 Exclude individual students from AI analysis if preferred

-Journal of Special Education Technology
+International Journal of Artificial Intelligence in Education

 We're committed to transparency and welcome all questions about how our AI works.